uiowa-cs-5800-0001-fall-2017/Scratchat/README.md

 # Scratchat
-Scratchat is a Scratch-like web application for users to implement chatbots with least to none programming experience.
+Scratchat is a Scratch-like web application for users to implement chatbots with little to no programming experience.

 Group Project Name: Scrachat